Foreign currency fluctuations are of significant concern when managing either:

 When a sponsor will not agree to establish an award and payment in U.S. dollars or pay in advance, each time there is a cash payment CGA will adjust the award budget, both direct and indirect proportionally, to reflect the current exchange rate.
 Since this creates risk of shortfalls in the awarded amount due to fluctuations in the exchange rate, the PI should stay abreast of the impact on the budget throughout the life of the sponsored project.
 If cost overages occur, the department will be responsible for clearing the overdraft to a discretionary fund source.

-NOTE: Bank of America does not support the following currencies due to Exchange Control Regulations.
-If awards are written in these currencies, payments must be converted to US dollars by the sponsor when making payments.
+NOTE: Bank of America does not support checks in the following currencies due to Exchange Control Regulations.
+Payments coming from these countries must be made by wire.
 List is current as of June 2019.

 Awards with Foreign Currency Activity